 Did you know

-- GoofsWhen Michael comes back from Vietnam he has a full beard while in uniform.
-He would not have been able to leave Vietnam in uniform until haircut and facial hair complies with uniform regulation AR 670-1.
+- GoofsWhen Michael comes back from Vietnam, he has a full beard while in uniform.
+The army would not have allowed him to leave Vietnam in uniform until his haircut and facial hair complied with uniform regulation AR 670-1.

 - Crazy creditsWe gratefully acknowledge the cooperation of our Thai crew in the production of "The Deer Hunter"